The team

 Philosophy

-Château Le Prieuré is a 6.24-hectare wine domaine located immediately alongside the medieval town.
+Château Le Prieuré is a 12-hectare wine domaine located immediately alongside the medieval town.
 The vines grow on Saint-Emilion’s limestone plateau and on the south-facing clay-limestone slopes.
 It is a unique and exceptional location with panoramic views over the Dordogne valley.
 The property is a 5-minute walk from Porte Brunet, which is the eastern entrance to the town of Saint-Emilion.
 Several elements contribute to the site’s rich biodiversity: low stone walls, hedgerows, fruit trees, terraces, copses, etc.

 Merlot Cabernet Franc

-Cabernet Franc20%
+Cabernet Franc10%

-The planting ratio is 80% Merlot and 20% Cabernet Franc and the vines are an average age of 30 years.
+The planting ratio is 90% Merlot and 10% Cabernet Franc and the vines are an average age of 33 years.
 We have carried out massal selection in our most recent plantings.

 We seek to bring out the finest expression of our terroir in our wines and to acquire a more in-depth understanding of the balance between the vine, the soils and the environment, with each new vintage.

-Our ‘garden’ of vines is made up of 19 distinct plots.
+Our ‘garden’ of vines is made up of 26 distinct plots.
 We also use an intra-plot approach and practices to adapt to each unit of terroir that responds differently to the weather conditions of each vintage.

 The majority of our vineyards are located on the asteriated limestone plateau, but as soon as you move away from the plateau, the land becomes more rugged with fine-textured soils from Castillon limestone and clay.
 These plots enjoy a southern exposure, which is particularly conducive to the ripening of the grapes in these naturally cooler terroirs.